Ida Gibbs: Early life and education

 Ida's father, Judge Mifflin Wistar Gibbs, was one of the wealthiest African-Americans in the United States in the late nineteenth century.
-Before he acquired wealth, he and his wife, Maria Ann Alexander Gibbs, traveled from Pennsylvania to California and finally to Vancouver Island where Ida Alexander Gibbs Hunt was born on November 16, 1862 in Victoria, British Columbia.
+Before he acquired wealth, he and his wife, Maria Ann Alexander Gibbs, traveled from Pennsylvania to California and finally to Vancouver Island where Ida Alexander Gibbs Hunt was born on November 16, 1862, in Victoria, British Columbia.
 Ten years later, in 1872, the Gibbs family returned to the United States as an affluent family.
 The third child of five siblings, Ida was the eldest daughter.
 One of her sisters was Harriet Gibbs Marshall.

 At Oberlin College, she completed a classical and scientific academic course in the Department of Philosophy and the Arts.
 She was a part of the first class of black women to graduate from the school in 1884 alongside Mary Church Terrell and Anna Julia Cooper.
 They counted among the first-generation of African-American women to graduate from a university.
 Gibbs was also elected president of the Oberlin Literacy Society.
-In 1892, she received an masters of arts degree.
+In 1892, she received a masters of arts degree.
 Oberlin College was the first college to accept and treat equally African-American men and all women.

 Career and activism

 Teaching

 Gibbs taught Latin and mathematics before her marriage.
-She had to leave her teaching job upon marriage because until 1920, married women in the public school system in Washington, D.C. were forced to stop working.
+She had to leave her teaching job upon marriage because until 1920, married women in the public school system in Washington, D.C., were forced to stop working.

 As a teacher, Gibbs taught English at Alabama Agricultural and Mechanical College in Normal, Alabama.
 She also taught at Florida A&M University in Tallahassee, Armstrong Manual Training High School in Washington, D.C., and M Street High School, a prestigious African-American college preparatory school in Washington, D.C.
 In the 1920s, M Street High School, later renamed Dunbar High School, had four African-American women who had doctorates, Ida Gibbs being one of them, which brought a lot of attention to the school.

 On April 12, 1904, Gibbs married the diplomat William Henry Hunt at #14 N Street, NW in Washington, D.C.
 After she married, she left her career as an educator to join her husband in various consular postings abroad.